Skip to main content

 2. Develop your research proposal and find a research supervisor

-*The steps listed on this page are a guide, and applicable to most courses.
-Please also check the requirements with your faculty.
+*The steps listed on this page are a guide and applicable to most courses.
+Please also check if there are any faculty-specific requirements.

 1. Determine eligibility and suitable course